-Examples of project plans that may preclude a resident from returning to the converted RAD project include, but are not limited to: ct ☐ Changes in bedroom distribution (i.e. when larger units will be replaced with smaller units such that current residents would become under-housed or when smaller units will be replaced with largunits such that current residents would become over-housed); ger \Box Where a PHA is reducing the number of assisted units at a property by a de minimis amount, but those units are occupied by assisted residents; or t $\hfill\Box$ The reconfiguration of efficiency apartments, or the repurposing of dwelling units in order to facilitate social service delivery.
-In all scenarios where residents voluntarily accept permanent relocation to accommodate project plans, these residents are eligible for permanent relocation assistance and payments under URA.
-If resident accepts permanent relocation assistance, the resident surrenders his or her right to return the completed project.
-6. Relocation Assistance Under RAD, relocation assistance may vary depending on the length of time relocation is required. a.
-In instances when the PHA anticipates that a resident will be relocated for more than a year, the PHA must offer the resident the choice of: □ Permanent relocation assistance and payments at URA levels; or □ Temporary relocation assistance, including temporary housing, while the resident retains his or hight to return and reimbursement for all reasonable out-of-pocket expenses associated with the temporary relocation. ner b.
-In instances when a resident elects temporary relocation assistance and reoccupies a unit in the completed project within one year, the resident need not be offered permanent relocation assistance pursuant to URA.
-Great care must be exercised to ensure that residents are treated fairly and equitably.
-If a resident is required to relocate temporarily in connection with the project, his or her temporarily occupied housing must be decent, safe, and sanitary and the resident must be reimbursed for all reasonable out-of-pocket expenses incurred in connection with the temporary relocation.
+Examples of project plans that may preclude a resident from returning to the converted RAD ${ m I}$ nclude, but are not limited to: project Changes in bedroom distribution (i.e. when larger units will be replaced with smaller units hat current residents would become under-housed or when smaller units will be replaced winits such that current residents would become over-housed); ☐ Where a PHA is reducing the number of assisted units at a property by a de minimis amour hose units are occupied by assisted residents; or nt, but The reconfiguration of efficiency apartments, or the repurposing of dwelling units in order acilitate social service delivery. to n all scenarios where residents voluntarily accept permanent relocation to accommodate problans, these residents are eligible for permanent relocation assistance and payments under U resident accepts permanent relocation assistance, the resident surrenders his or her right to resident project.
+RA.
+If a 5.
+Relocation Assistance Under RAD, relocation assistance may vary depending on the length of time relocation is requal.
+In instances when the PHA anticipates that a resident will be relocated for more than a year PHA must offer the resident the choice of: Permanent relocation assistance and payments at URA levels; or Temporary relocation assistance, including temporary housing, while the resident retains hight to return and reimbursement for all reasonable out-of-pocket expenses associated with emporary relocation.